 NANO worked collaboratively with the State Historic Preservation Office (SHPO) and the Vieux Carré Commission (VCC) to find creative solutions for preserving the French Quarter’s historic fabric while meeting the client’s needs.
-Together, we untangled the building’s history of illegal alterations and nonconforming uses, and developed thoughtful strategies for converting the 200-year-old home into a modern restaurant and bar.
+Together, we untangled the building’s history of illegal alterations and nonconforming uses and developed thoughtful strategies for converting the 200-year-old home into a modern restaurant and bar.
 Our sensitive and surprising interventions included carving out space for a second means of egress, installing ventilation for the commercial kitchen in an existing illegally built dormer, and transforming a questionable roof deck above an existing first-floor addition into a one-of-a-kind French Quarter courtyard.

 Each floor offers a unique dining experience.
 The first floor is a cozy pub with warm wood paneling and intimate nooks.
 On the second floor, open tables, along with balcony and courtyard seating, offer a variety of indoor and outdoor dining options.
 Because the courtyard didn’t contribute to the building’s historic integrity, we were able to make it a distinctly contemporary outdoor dining space – possibly the only one in the Quarter.
-The third floor features additional balcony seating as well as a private dining room and, due to the unusual existing conditions, the restaurant’s main kitchen.

 At times, working on the Dead Rabbit was almost like solving a puzzle.
 Through creativity and collaboration, we’ve leveraged our expertise with historic buildings to help the Dead Rabbit expand, blending the culture and cuisine of New Orleans and Ireland.